How do I get started?

 How can I change my email address?

-A: Once you are logged in, click on 'My Trip' and change your email address.
-A new confirmation email with a secret code will be sent to your new email address.
+A: Once you are logged in, click on 'Trips' and change your email address.
+A new confirmation email with a code will be sent to your new email address.
 Retrieve the code from your email inbox and type it in to the confirmation screen, or click on the link provided in the new email to confirm your new email address.

 There's a natural boundary (river, park, train tracks, highway, etc.) in my area - how does your system know not to try to match me with people on the other side of the boundary?